 You will need:

 - A dog that is an appropriate age to train.
-A geriatric dog or a very young puppy would not be appropriate.
+A geriatric dog or a puppy would not be appropriate for the course.
+Most dogs younger than 6 months will not be appropriate.

 - You do not have to use the same dog for both behaviors unless you want to.

 - There is no specific breed requirement.
-SDC students have worked with golden retrievers, labradors, pit bulls, border collies, Havanese, hounds, samoyeds, doodles and many mixed bred dogs to complete the program.
+SDC graduates have worked with golden retrievers, labradors, pit bulls, border collies, Havanese, hounds, samoyeds, doodles and many mixed bred dogs to complete the program.